otoolep/questdb.io/docs/partitions.md

 - Available partition intervals are `NONE`, `DAY`, `MONTH` and `YEAR`.
 - Default behaviour is `PARTITION BY NONE`.
 - Partitions are defined at table creation.
-For more information, please refer to **[CREATE TABLE section](createTable.md)**.
+For more information, refer to **[CREATE TABLE section](createTable.md)**.

 #### Requirements
 Partition is only available on tables with a `designated timestamp`.
-The main consequence of using a `designated timestamp` is that the field in question will enforce an increasing policy on timestamp value.
+The main benefit of using a designated timestamp is that the field in question will enforce an increasing policy on timestamp value.
+This allows you to leverage specific high-performance time-series functions.
-For more information on `designated timestamp`, please refer to the **[designated timestamp section](designatedTimestamp.md)**.
+For more information on `designated timestamp`, refer to the **[designated timestamp section](designatedTimestamp.md)**.

 #### Advantages
-- Reduced disk IO for timestamp interval searches as our SQL optimiser leverages partitioning.
+- Reduced disk IO for timestamp interval searches.
+This is because our SQL optimiser leverages partitioning.
-- Significantly improved calculations and seek times by leveraging the chronology and relative immutability of data for previous partitions.
+- Significantly improved calculations and seek times.
+This is achieved by leveraging the chronology and relative immutability of data for previous partitions.
-- Physical separation of data files allowing to easily implement file retention policies or extract certain intervals.
+- Physical separation of data files.
+This makes it easily to implement file retention policies or extract certain intervals.

 #### Storage Example
 Each partition effectively is a directory  on the host machine  corresponding to the partitioning interval.
-In the example below, we assume a table `trips` that has been `PARTITION BY MONTH`.
+In the example below, we assume a table `trips` that has been partitioned using `PARTITION BY MONTH`.
 ```
 [quest-user trips]$ dir
 2017-03	    2017-10 	2018-05	    2019-02